hoshicasia/SSL-for-EEG/README.md

 # SSL for EEG

-This project implements a few experiments with self-supervised learning for EEG seizure detection using FEMBA (Foundational Encoder Model with Bidirectional Mamba) on Siena-Scalp-EEG dataset as a part of final project for Self-Supervised Learning course in HSE university.
+This project implements a few experiments with self-supervised learning for EEG seizure detection using [FEMBA](https://arxiv.org/html/2502.06438v2) on [Siena-Scalp-EEG](https://physionet.org/content/siena-scalp-eeg/1.0.0/) dataset as a part of final project for Self-Supervised Learning course in HSE university.

-Code structure is heavily inspired by PyTorch Project Template from Deep Learning in Audio Course.
+Code structure is heavily inspired by [Project Template](https://github.com/Blinorot/pytorch_project_template) from [Deep Learning in Audio Course](https://github.com/markovka17/dla?tab=readme-ov-file).

 ## Setup